Get started designing a continuous performance management program that is fit the purpose of your organization.

 Let's consider the purity of what performance management can be.
 Imagine that you are working hard on a project, and in the midst of meeting milestones and killing the budget you turn around to realize you've left a wake of tender relationships, bruised egos and angry partners.
 Peers may not want to work with you again.
 The support you need at this point is a leader who will kindly and with great candor tell you the truth.
 You need to hear that if you don't work on your influencing skills, up your emotional intelligence and mend some of those broken relationships, you likely won't be picked for that next big project or role.
 You need to hear that how you meet milestones and stay under-budget is just as important as the accomplishment itself.
 That's the neat role that performance management can play as leaders support employees in doing their best work.
 It's not a punitive process - it's a developing process.

 I am passionate about performance management.
 Passionate to the point that I write about it a lot.
-I've shared thoughts in previous articles (like this one) about why we should ditch the traditional performance appraisal in lieu of continuous performance management.
+I've shared thoughts in previous articles (like this one on introducing frequent performance conversations) about why we should ditch the traditional performance appraisal in lieu of continuous performance management.
 Continuous performance management is a shift from an annual appraisal about performance to a discussion throughout the year with multiple touchpoints dedicated to addressing performance.

 I am thrilled that you are thinking about evolving performance management in your organization.
 My team used a similar process to these eight steps in implementing continuous performance management at Southwest Airlines.
 It worked for us, and it can work for you, as well.